Stealth technology: Acoustics

 Acoustic stealth plays a primary role for submarines and ground vehicles.
 Submarines use extensive rubber mountings to isolate, damp, and avoid mechanical noises that can reveal locations to underwater passive sonar arrays.

 Early stealth observation aircraft used slow-turning propellers to avoid being heard by enemy troops below.
-Stealth aircraft that stay subsonic can avoid being tracked by sonic boom.
-The presence of supersonic and jet-powered stealth aircraft such as the SR-71 Blackbird indicates that acoustic signature is not always a major driver in aircraft design, as the Blackbird relied more on its very high speed and altitude.
+Although subsonic flight is preferable to supersonic when maximizing acoustic stealth (due to the avoidance of sonic booms), supersonic jet-powered stealth aircraft like the F-22 still remain viable, as they rely mostly on their radar and thermal stealth.

 One method to reduce helicopter rotor noise is modulated blade spacing.
 Standard rotor blades are evenly spaced, and produce greater noise at a given frequency and its harmonics.
 Using varied spacing between the blades spreads the noise or acoustic signature of the rotor over a greater range of frequencies.

 Visibility

 The simplest technology is visual camouflage; the use of paint or other materials to color and break up the lines of a vehicle or person.

 Most stealth aircraft use matte paint and dark colors, and operate only at night.
 Lately, interest in daylight Stealth (especially by the USAF) has emphasized the use of gray paint in disruptive schemes, and it is assumed that Yehudi lights could be used in the future to hide the airframe (against the background of the sky, including at night, aircraft of any colour appear dark) or as a sort of active camouflage.
-The original B-2 design had wing tanks for a contrail-inhibiting chemical, alleged by some to be chlorofluorosulfonic acid, but this was replaced in the final design with a contrail sensor that alerts the pilot when he should change altitude and mission planning also considers altitudes where the probability of their formation is minimized.
+The original B-2 design had wing tanks for a contrail-inhibiting chemical, but this was replaced in the final design with a contrail sensor that alerts the pilot when he should change altitude and mission planning also considers altitudes where the probability of their formation is minimized.

 In space, mirrored surfaces can be employed to reflect views of empty space toward known or suspected observers; this approach is compatible with several radar stealth schemes.
 Careful control of the orientation of the satellite relative to the observers is essential, and mistakes can lead to detectability enhancement rather than the desired reduction.